h4md153v63n/CTFs/01_HTB/10_SolidState.md

 ### 1.Method:
 + Connect to port 4555 with `root`-`root` using nc: `nc 10.10.10.51 4555`
++ When you first start the TCP connection with the server, it takes a moment before you're prompted to login.
+Be patient!
 + List commands: `HELP`
 + To list users: `listusers`